 The X570 motherboard is comparable to Intel's Z590 motherboards, and the price jump appears to be the same in the Intel corner, too.
 With those extra specs come a price difference, but a standard X570 motherboard comes in at under £150 at the low end, and up to £700 for a ROG masterpiece.

-At under £150, the Gigabyte X570 GAMING X Socket AM4 AMD motherboard supports AMD Ryzen 5000 Series/ Ryzen 5000 G-Series/ Ryzen 4000 G-Series/ 3rd Gen Ryzen/ 2nd Gen Ryzen/ 2nd Gen Ryzen with Radeon Vega Graphics/ Ryzen with Radeon Vega Graphics Processors.
+At the low end, the X570 Socket AM4 AMD motherboards support AMD Ryzen 5000 Series/ Ryzen 5000 G-Series/ Ryzen 4000 G-Series/ 3rd Gen Ryzen/ 2nd Gen Ryzen/ 2nd Gen Ryzen with Radeon Vega Graphics/ Ryzen with Radeon Vega Graphics Processors.
 You won’t have as many options in terms of USB connectivity, audio jacks, fan headers, M.2 slots or supported memory bus speeds that the higher priced boards may have, but it will certainly do the job at the low budget end.

 Both the X570 and Z590 AMD boards can run PCIe 4.0 16x for the GPU, and PCIe 4.0 4x NVMe, which is really all a system builder is initially looking at in terms of high-performance gaming, and you’ll get up to 128GB RAM supported, too, across 99% of X570 chipset boards.

 When it comes to processors, you can install any AM4 CPU from the Zen+, Zen 2 and Zen 3 CPU architecture, meaning AMD Ryzen 2000, Ryzen 3000 and Ryzen 5000 CPUs on X570 motherboards.